louis-young/gif-viewer/README.md

 # Gif Application

-React application to search and view trending GIFs by making requests to the GIPHY API.
+A React application to search and view trending GIFs by making requests to the GIPHY API.

 <!-- ![Gif Application](documentation/gif-application.jpg) -->